 Hospitals can apply for this category when they encounter EHR vendor issues to obtain a certification or due to related delays.

-What will physicians get in return of their efforts?
+What will physicians get in return for their efforts?

 Thus, EHR technology is not just about technology incorporation but a way to fill gaps between patient and physician.
 Moreover, the advancement in its context helps in successfully submitting clinical data for MIPS as well.
 Consequently, the healthcare industry flourishes.